2025 Spring Impact Report

 INDIGENOUS WOMEN’S LEADERSHIP NETWORK

-Mission: IWLN connects and supports Native women working on water, natural resources, and environmental issues in the Colorado River Basin.
+MISSION: IWLN connects and supports Native women working on water, natural resources, and environmental issues in the Colorado River Basin.
 It seeks to engage past, present, and future Native women leaders – to learn from each other, mentor one another, and support each other.

 PARTNERSHIP: Planet Women had the privilege of seed funding the IWLN in 2021 and has continued to support the organization, most recently providing a $45K grant.
-This funding supports a variety of IWLN initiatives including educational webinars and opportunities for knowledge sharing between multi-generational Indigenous women at gatherings, conferences and a rafting trip.

-Additionally, five travel scholarships were awarded to young professionals from four different Basin Tribes to attend the 2024 Colorado River Water Users Association conference, an important annual conference of water policymakers, providers, users and conservationists in the Basin.
+This funding supports a variety of IWLN initiatives including educational webinars and opportunities for knowledge sharing between multi-generational Indigenous women at gatherings, conferences, and a rafting trip.
+The funding provided scholarships for five young professionals to attend the 2024 Colorado River Water Users Association conference, an important conference of water policymakers, providers, users and conservationists in the Basin.

 GRANT SPOTLIGHT: